 No, I shoot solo.
 Take a look at some of the sample galleries on the website and you'll understand why I've never felt the need for a second photographer.

-I've captured both the bride and groom getting ready at almost every wedding I have photographed.
+I've captured both partners getting ready at almost every wedding I have photographed.
 It is simply a matter of being organised and working out timings properly.

 Of course not!
 It is your wedding and they are your memories.